Home > Books > Acts

 Acts 18

 Paul met Aquila and Priscilla in Corinth, and they worked together as tentmakers.
-He preached in the synagogue, but the Jews contradicted and blasphemed him, so he turned to the Gentiles.
+He preached in the synagogue, but the Jews rejected him, so he turned to the Gentiles.
 Many Corinthians believed and were baptized, including Crispus, a synagogue leader.
-Paul was encouraged by a vision from the Lord to continue speaking out, and he stayed in Corinth for a year and a half.
-The Jews brought Paul before the proconsul Gallio, but he refused to judge the matter, and Paul eventually left Corinth for Ephesus, where he left Priscilla and Aquila.
+Paul was encouraged by a vision from the Lord to continue preaching, and he stayed in Corinth for a year and a half.
+The Jews brought Paul before the proconsul Gallio, but he refused to judge the matter, and Paul was released.
+Paul later left Corinth with Priscilla and Aquila, and they arrived in Ephesus, where he preached in the synagogue before continuing his journey.